AdobeDocs/experience-platform.en/help/segmentation/api/streaming-segmentation.md

 ### What data does streaming segmentation work on?

 Streaming segmentation works on all data that was ingested using a streaming source.
-For segment ingested using a batch-based source, even if a segment qualifies for streaming segmentation, it will be evaluated nightly.
+Segments ingested using a batch-based source will be evaluated nightly, even if it qualifies for streaming segmentation.

 ### How are segments defined as batch or streaming segmentation?